hashgraph/hedera-theft-prevention-demo/README.md

 update the following values

-* MIRROR_ADDRESS="hcs.testnet.mirrornode.hedera.com:5600" (if you're using mainnet or previewnet, update accordinly)
+* MIRROR_ADDRESS="hcs.testnet.mirrornode.hedera.com" (if you're using mainnet or previewnet, update accordingly)
 * TOPIC_ID=0.0.yyy (this should match the topic id from the proof-of-action microservice `.env` file)

 ```shell script